Zabih-khan/datawars-llm-challenges/README.md

 ### ➡ Notebook:

-For a detailed breakdown of the code and to understand the whole process, please refer to the notebook:
+For a detailed breakdown of the Evalution of the Rag and to understand the whole process, please refer to the notebook:

-`Notebook.ipynb` Provides a comprehensive overview and step-by-step explanation of the code and processes involved.
+`Evaluation.ipynb` Provides a comprehensive overview and step-by-step explanation of the code and processes involved.

 ### ➡ Notes: